Črna Prst: Flora and botany

-The Slovene name Črna Prst, meaning 'black soil', is derived from the unusual patch of psilomelane (a dark manganese ore) and dark shaley claystones by the summit, clearly visible from the north-east.

-Botany

-One of the first botanists to visit the mountain may have been Franz Xaver von Wulfen, who in 1789 mentions a sample of Geranium argenteum from Črna Prst sent to him by Karl von Zois.
+One of the first botanists to visit the mountain may have been Franz Xaver von Wulfen, who in 1789 mentioned a sample of Geranium argenteum from Črna Prst sent to him by Karl von Zois.
 It is unlikely that Zois himself visited the mountain, but his pickers definitely did.
 The reputation of the mountain was consolidated by botanist Žiga Graf by publications on the flora of the mountain in the 1830s.
 Muzio Tommasini, mayor of Trieste, visited the mountain in 1840, and interest in the flora of the mountain was furthered after Frederick Augustus II of Saxony visited the mountain in 1841.

-There are several species that are generally rare in Slovenia, but common on the slopes of Črna Prst, to name a few: white adder’s mouth (Malaxis monophyllos), clasping twistedstalk (Streptopus amplexifolius) and Hieracium prenanthoides grow on the shaded Bohinj side of the mountain.
-(The latter two can also be found on the sunny southern slopes of the mountain among tall herbs.)
+Several species that are rare elsewhere in Slovenia flourish on the slopes of Črna Prst.
+White adder’s mouth (Malaxis monophyllos) grows on the shaded Bohinj side.
+So do the clasping twistedstalk (Streptopus amplexifolius) and Hieracium prenanthoides, although these also grow among tall herbs on the sunny southern slopes of the mountain.
 The giant bellflower (Campanula latifolia) thrives on the slopes of Lisec in avalanche gullies overgrown with tall herb communities, green alder and sycamore and beech trees.

-The slopes of Črna Prst are home to five species of European conservation importance: the short-haired sandwort (Moehringia villosa), the "queen of the Alps" (Eryngium alpinum), the Bertoloni columbine (Aquilegia bertolonii), the yellow lady's slipper orchid (Cypripedium calceolus) and Zois' bellflower (Campanula zoysii).
+Five species of European conservation importance inhabit Črna Prst: the short-haired sandwort (Moehringia villosa), the "queen of the Alps" (Eryngium alpinum), the Bertoloni columbine (Aquilegia bertolonii), the yellow lady's slipper orchid (Cypripedium calceolus) and Zois' bellflower (Campanula zoysii).